-The waters of the Rio Negro, the largest left tributary of the Amazon River, live up to their name and, therefore, are certainly murky
+The waters of the Rio Negro, the largest left tributary of the Amazon River, live up to their name and, therefore, are undoubtedly murky.

-The Rio Negro, 1,700 kilometres in length, is the longest blackwater river in the world and the second largest in terms of volume, losing only to the Amazon River itself.
+The Rio Negro, 1,700 kilometres, is the longest blackwater river in the world and the second largest in volume, losing only to the Amazon River itself.
 But what are these black waters exactly?

-The Rio Negro’s water has a dark colouration, perhaps similar to that of brewed tea, due to the decomposition of organic sediments along the river.
-That is, leaves and other vegetation decompose and release certain tannins that give the water a notably darker hue.
+The Rio Negro’s water has a dark colouration, perhaps similar to brewed tea, due to the decomposition of organic sediments along the river.
+That is, leaves and other vegetation decompose and release certain tannins that give the water a darker hue.

 One of the main tourist attractions in the region is where the dark waters of the Rio Negro meet with the muddier waters of the Solimões River.
-They flow, side by side, in completely separate channels for about six miles.
-This phenomenon is only possible due to the differences in temperature and density of the two rivers.
+They flow, side by side, in entirely separate channels for about six miles.
+This phenomenon is only possible due to the two rivers’ temperature and density differences.

 Brazilian lifestyle, travel, tourism and Brazilian and Latin American culture at BBMag the only London-based trilingual publication.